Abaco Escape is all the first time visitor needs to know and then some.

 Through out Hope Town and Elbow Cay there are numerous rental homes represented by a half dozen rental agencies which are listed on our Accommodations & Services Page.

 On the other side of the harbour you'll no doubt spot the Lighthouse Marina which is point of entry to the Lighthouse.
 They house a well stocked gift shop and Wine and Spirit Shop that, "will deliver".
 Remember this side of the harbour is only accessible by boat.
 Early 2012 saw a lot of changes on this side.
 The marina folks after buying Club Soleil now bought the Hope Town Hideaways cottages, in effect making the west side of the harbour one establishment now called Hope Town Inn & Marina.
-Add to that, Hope Town's ever popular bar tender Gary, turned TV star & naturalist, joined their staff.
-My apprehension about their dinghy dock being large enough to accommodate crowds proved correct as Carrot Top found out in 2013.
+My apprehension about their dinghy dock being large enough to accommodate crowds at cocktail / dinner hours proved correct as Carrot Top found out in 2013.
+Get there early.

 Friends, After a day of Boating at the Abaco Inn Bar / Their Report